 The Canadian company has developed a proprietary biosynthetic process to manufacture the cannabis compound in commercial quantities.
 Essentially, Willow transfers the genetic information of the plant into yeast, creating a miniature factory that increases cannabinoid production and allows for efficient large-scale manufacturing.
 The process results in higher purity product, at lower cost, with significantly less environmental impact.

 With Raymond James putting the estimated present value of the biosynthetic market at C$40 billion, Willow is sitting comfortably in a growing market space.
 The firm is seeing strong global demand from prospective partners for CBG samples from all segments of consumer packaged goods industry, including nutraceuticals, food and beverage, personal care and over-the-counter medicine.

-Led by a diverse team that co-founded five companies with successful exits, the group ended its second quarter with strong liquidity, including around $12.2 million in cash.
+Led by a diverse team that co-founded five companies with successful exits, the group ended its fourth quarter with strong liquidity, including around C$46 million in cash.

-All told, Willow is in a solid financial position to fund commercial production in the first half of 2021.
+All told, Willow is in a solid financial position to fund commercial production this year.

 - Customer sampling and sales for research and development in 2021

 - Scale-up development and expansion into other cannabinoids

 - Entry into the pharmaceutical sector anticipated in 2022